-Peer-to-peer (P2P) exchanges among public administrations are considered to be a valuable means of knowledge-sharing and capacity-building, based on partner country demands, in order to contribute to the Sustainable Development Goals (SDGs).
+Demand driven peer-to-peer (P2P) exchanges among public administrations is a valuable mean of knowledge-sharing and capacity-building to contribute to the Sustainable Development Goals (SDGs).
 This applies particularly, though not exclusively, to SDG 16 (Peace, Justice and Strong Institutions) and SDG 17 (Partnerships for the Goals).
 The latter encourages the use of public partnerships and recognises knowledge-sharing and capacity-building as a means of implementing Agenda 2030.
-Peer-to-peer exchanges are also capable of formulating shared responses to global threats and building more equal partnerships by mutual learning among public administrations and by triangular cooperation, thus helping to operationalise the EU approach to international partnerships.
+P2P exchanges also facilitate formulation of shared responses to global threats and build more equal partnerships by mutual learning among public administrations and by triangular cooperation, thus helping to operationalise the EU approach to international partnerships.

 The practice of sharing the expertise of public administrations among countries at different stages of development has come to be seen as a valuable and distinct addition to the European international cooperation tool box.

 On the one hand, there has been a growing demand among partner countries for European expertise in policy-making and implementation.
 In addition, PSE is a practical means of achieving the EU's ambition of promoting its values and defending its interests by supporting institutional and policy processes in third countries.
-The EU's desire for more equal and innovative forms of collaboration with partner countries, together with the more conducive environment for PSE offered by the NDICI, have sparked a desire to deploy PSE more strategically in international cooperation.
+The EU's desire for more equal and innovative forms of collaboration with partner countries, together with the more conducive environment for PSE offered by the NDICI - Global Europe, have sparked a desire to deploy PSE more strategically in international cooperation.
 In addition, European public administrations hold a 'vast wealth of knowledge and experience', for example in regional integration and transition, which could also be useful in their cooperation with third countries (Schneider and Illan 2020: 12).

 On the other hand, to date only a small share of the EU institutions' resources for international cooperation has been spent on PSE.
-The EU's Directorate General for International Partnerships (DG INTPA, formerly known as DEVCO) allocated €275 million in 2017-2020 to supporting peer-to-peer exchanges, a small amount when set against the overall scale of EU aid.
+The EU's Directorate General for International Partnerships (DG INTPA, formerly known as DEVCO) allocated €275 million in 2017-2020 to support P2P exchanges, a small amount when set against the overall scale of EU aid.
 The recent mapping exercise estimated that the EU member states invested €3 billion per annum in 2017 and 2018 to technical assistance, yet, it is difficult to estimate the share of that amount that has been allocated to PSE specifically (Schneider and Illan 2020).1